Paleo Pumpkin Pie

-Growing up, everyone always tells you to appreciate your time as a kid, when a year seems to stretch on fooooreverrrr and you don’t have to worry about real life stuff like bills and taxes and work.
+Growing up, everyone always tells you to appreciate your time as a kid.
+These are the days when a year seems to stretch on fooooreverrrr and you don’t have to worry about real-life stuff like bills and taxes and work.
 “Appreciate it,” they say, “cause you’ll want it back when you’re an adult.”
-Well, years definitely no longer seem to take forever – more like I blink three times and another month has gone by.
+Well, years definitely no longer seem to take forever.
+It’s more like I blink three times and another month has gone by.
 Doesn’t it seem that way?

-My weeks are measured in recipes – which to get done, which to repromote, which flavors and ingredients to start brainstorming for the upcoming seasons.
+I measure my week in recipes.
+Which to get done, which ones to repromote, and which flavors and ingredients to start brainstorming for the upcoming seasons?
 I must say, the holidays are one of the best times to be a food blogger, especially a baking blogger, even if it did sneak up on me a little bit this year.

-Without school getting in the way of my incessant holiday baking, my kitchen has been a whirlwind of cookies, bars, and pie to prepare myself and all of you for the holidays.
-The holidays aren’t exactly known for healthy eating, though, and it’s left me full of sugar and craving something a little more wholesome.
+Without school getting in the way of my incessant holiday baking, my kitchen has been a whirlwind of cookies, bars, and pumpkin pie to prepare myself and all of you for the holidays.
+The season has left me full of sugar and craving something a little more wholesome.

-This Paleo Pumpkin Pie is just what I needed to clear my sugar haze because despite being designed to be dessert, all the ingredients in here are wholesome enough you wouldn’t feel guilty having a slice of pie as your post-Thanksgiving breakfast.
+Turns out, what I need to clear my sugar haze is Paleo Pumpkin Pie!
+It’s designed to be dessert but all of the ingredients are so wholesome that you won’t feel guilty having a slice of pie as your post-Thanksgiving breakfast.

-The filling is super dreamy and luscious.
-It’s super creamy thanks to the coconut milk and almond butter, and the maple syrup sweetens it up just enough.
-The maple syrup really helps complement the pumpkin flavor and bring out all of the spices.
+It absolutely does!
+The filling of this paleo pumpkin pie is super luscious.
+Beyond the pumpkin, it’s full of good-for-you and super delicious ingredients.
+It’s creamy, thanks to the coconut milk and almond butter, and the maple syrup sweetens it up just enough.
+The maple syrup’s complex flavors pair so well with the pumpkin and help to bring out all of the warm spices.